-In the first two embeddings we find a complex phase that is going to be interesting.
-The parameter $ \epsilon $ can be chosen to be real, see \cite{Redi} and is restricted to $ -1 \leq \epsilon \leq 1 $.
-We could as well have chosen to define an angle instead.
+The embeddings of right-handed quarks contain a complex phase.
+The parameter $ \epsilon $ can be chosen to be real, see \cite{Redi}, andobeys the restriction $ -1 \leq \epsilon \leq 1 $.
 The doublet embeddings stem from (\ref{eqn:4cvector}).
-Note, that for $ \epsilon = \pm 1 $ the embedding of the right-handed quarks is $ SO(2)_\eta $ symmetric.
-The symmetry is then not broken, right-handed fermions can be assigned a concrete charge under $ U(1)_\eta $.
-In this case there is no fermion-loop induced potential for $ s $, see also \ref{SO6}.
+Note that for $ \epsilon = \pm 1 $ the embedding of the right-handed quarks is $ SO(2)_\eta $ symmetric.
+This symmetry is in that case not broken and right-handed fermions can be assigned a concrete charge under $ U(1)_\eta $.
+As a consequence there is no fermion-loop induced potential for $ s $, see also \ref{SO6}.
 The other extreme $ \epsilon = 0 $ is also of phenomenological interest.
+We come back to this case below.

-For the definitions of $ Q_{tL} $ and $ Q_{bL} $, we projected out the fields with $ T_R^3 $ charge $ \mp 1/2 $ vice versa, compare to (\ref{eqn:4cvector}).
-This leads us to the assignment of the additional $ U(1)_X $ symmetry charge for fermions.
-With the hypercharge $ Y = T_R^3 + Q_X $, it follows that $ Q_X $ must be $ +2/3 $ for up-type quarks and $ -1/3 $ for down-type quarks \cite{niehoff}.
+For the definitions of $ Q_{tL} $ and $ Q_{bL} $, we projected out the fields with $ T_R^3 $ charge $ \mp 1/2 $, compare to (\ref{eqn:4cvector}).
+This leads to the assignment of the additional $ U(1)_X $ symmetry charge for fermions: With the hypercharge $ Y = T_R^3 + Q_X $, it follows that $ Q_X $ must be $ +2/3 $ for up-type quarks and $ -1/3 $ for down-type quarks \cite{niehoff}.
 This way we find the correct SM hypercharge for the doublet $ (Y=1/6) $ and the singlets ($ Y=2/3, -1/3 $).
 This embedding can thus be matched to the SM at the electroweak scale.

-We now rewrite the interaction Lagrangian in terms of the explicit SM fields, the left-handed doublet $ q_L = (t_L,b_L)^T $ and the right-handed fields $ t_R,b_R $.
+We rewrite the interaction Lagrangian in terms of the explicit SM fields, the left-handed doublet $ q_L = (t_L,b_L)^T $ and the right-handed fields $ t_R,b_R $.
 For this, we introduce spurion fields $\Delta$ that make the connection.
-We find
+We get